Track the Occurrence of Glossary Term in Project

 use case diagram

-4. Description have been entered for the three use cases.
+4. Descriptions have been entered for the three use cases.
 Let's check.
-Open the description pane by clicking Show Description on the right hand side of the status bar.
+Open the description pane by clicking Show Description on the right-hand side of the status bar.

 Show Description